DylanCa/rust-axum-project/README.md

 - Dockerized, put on AWS and hosted & available online
   - Docker, AWS, Networking, hosting

-_List is not exhaustive, other objectives might be added_

 ## Goals for this Project
 - Improve with Rust and WebServ concepts
 - Learn Websockets